spicy-potato-cat/SEMV-Vault/Cybersecurity Fundamentals/UNIT 6/Authentication Basics and Passwords.md

 The solution calculates $N \geq TG/P = (365 \times 24 \times 60 \times 60) \times 10^4 / 0.5 \approx 6.31 \times 10^{11}$.
 By then choosing the length ($s$) such that the sum of possible passwords ($\Sigma_{j=0}^{s} 96^j$) is greater than or equal to $N$, the result suggests that passwords must be at least 6 characters long ($s \geq 6$).

-Got it!
-Here's a **concise, pointer-style version** of your notes, trimmed for an audience with short attention spans while keeping all key info:

 ---

 ### Pronounceable Passwords